Return to Index

 The purpose of screening is early diagnosis and treatment.
 Screening tests are administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.

-There are no screening tests available for GERD.
+There are no current guidelines or tests to screen for GERD.

 Gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD) in adults.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/ger-and-gerd-in-adults/Pages/overview.aspx.
 Accessed February 25, 2015.

 Gastroesophageal reflux disease (GERD).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated February 19, 2015.
 Accessed February 25, 2015.